dbx834-bodhi/bodhi-beta-docs/dev_core_modules.md

 * There should be a very simple API (because we need ubiquitous role checking throught the application)
   * The API should answer 'CAN ROLE DO TASK' (returning True/False)

+## Collection Packages

+* Collection Schema
+* Collection Helpers

 ### Collection Schema

 This will be a core module for the whole application and should be worked out very well.
-The purpose of this module is to define structure of the data and attach validators and hydrators to it.
+The purpose of this package is to define structure of the data and attach validators and hydrators to it.
 This is essentially defensive code to check and confirm the structure of data as it goes into a collection.
 Any collection that will have CRUD operations **must** have schemas attached to it.
-This is a module with the following features:
+This is a package with the following features:

 * Declare a schema (a JSON object) that defines structure of the data
 * Attach validators to fields